biopython/biopython.github.io/wiki/Biopython.md

 |                                                                                                                                |
 | See also our [news page](News "wikilink"), and [twitter](http://twitter.com/biopython).                                        |

-### About the Biopython Project
+### Introduction

-The Biopython Project is an international association of developers of freely available [Python](http://www.python.org) tools for computational molecular biology.
+Biopython is a set of freely available tools for biological computation written in [Python](http://www.python.org) by an international team of developers.

 It is a distributed collaborative effort to develop Python libraries and applications which address the needs of current and future work in